Science at Christopher Hatton school

 Empowered

-• The discoveries, innovations and significant scientists introduced reflect the diversity of our community, enabling pupils to see themselves within the world of science.
-This supports the children’s belief that they too can be successful scientists.
+- The discoveries, innovations and significant scientists introduced reflect the diversity of our community, enabling pupils to see themselves within the world of science.
+This fosters a belief that they too can be successful scientists.

-• Children explore the purposes of science within a context as well as its meaning within their own life and future e.g. exploring the science of climate change or that just because science now enables us to do something, does that mean we should?
+- Children explore the purposes of science within a context as well as its meaning within their own life and future e.g. exploring the meaning of biodiversity or that just because science now enables us to do something, does that mean we should?

 Implementation

-• The science scheme of work, developed by staff across all key stages, lays out the sequential steps to be taught so that new knowledge, skills and key science vocabulary build on what has been taught before and pupils can work towards clearly defined high quality outcomes.
+- The science scheme of work lays out the sequential steps to be taught so that new knowledge, skills and key science vocabulary build on what has been taught before and pupils can work towards clearly defined high quality outcomes.

-• Each key strand of science across the three disciplines of biology (plants; animals including humans; living things and their habitats; evolution and inheritance), chemistry (everyday materials; uses of everyday materials; rocks; states of matter; properties and changes of materials) and physics (seasonal changes; Earth and space; light; sound; forces and magnets; electricity) is covered and revisited in line with the National Curriculum so that pupils retain and build upon prior learning.
+- Each key strand of science across the three disciplines is covered: biology (plants; animals including humans; living things and their habitats; evolution and inheritance), chemistry (everyday materials; uses of everyday materials; rocks; states of matter; properties and changes of materials) and physics (seasonal changes; Earth and space; light; sound; forces and magnets; electricity).

-• Specific investigations are plotted for each year group, covering all age/phase appropriate enquiry types (comparative and fair testing; pattern seeking; identifying, classifying and grouping; observing over time; research using secondary sources).
+- Specific investigations are plotted for each year group using enquiry types appropriate for pupils age (comparative and fair testing; pattern seeking; identifying, classifying and grouping; observing over time; research using secondary sources).
 Plotting specific investigations across each year group ensures that a child will experience the whole range of enquiry types on their learning journey through the school.

-• The science lead supports teachers and monitors standards by reviewing planning of units, teaching model lessons, team teaching, talking to children with their science learning and observing lessons.
+- The science lead supports teachers and monitors standards by reviewing planning of units, teaching model lessons, team teaching, talking to children with their science learning and learning walks.

 Impact

-• Children at Christopher Hatton have retained key science knowledge.
+- Children at Christopher Hatton retain key science knowledge.